The Natural History Museum, London

 do you mind me asking what lens you shot these with ? they are just gorgeous!

 lesley – it’s a canon 50mm 1.4 :) thank you!

 Eva – the last Dodo is exactly that – the last Dodo!
 It couldn’t exactly reproduce ;) Although, I agree that shooting it for taxidermy purposes is quite sad!

 I love the Natural Hustory Museum and their annual exhibitions.
 I remember when they had the giant posters out by City Hall late Spring.
 It was a wonderful setting for a photography exhibition.

-surfacetoair replied almost 12 years ago.
+surfacetoair replied over 15 years ago.

 aww, fabulous kris! thats my fave little work horse lens! although i really would like to someday soon bump up to the 50mm 1.2 L :o)